 Previous blogging platform setup

-In fact, while maintaining this blog I realized that there are certain features that are absolutely crucial if you are serious about blogging.
+While maintaining this blog I realized that certain features are crucial if you are serious about blogging.

-- Reasonable purchase and renewal cost to maintain the blog year on year.
+Reasonable purchase and renewal costs to maintain the blog year on year.

-- Ability to migrate your content to a new platform, should the need arise in future.
+Ability to migrate your content to a new platform, should the need arise in the future.

 What are GitHub Pages and Jekyll?